Does Homeowners Insurance Cover Earthquakes?

 Where Do You Buy Earthquake Insurance?

-Usually, you purchase earthquake insurance through your homeowners insurance.
+Usually, you purchase earthquake insurance through your homeowner's insurance.

 CEA offers coverage for the house's structure, building code upgrades, and emergency repairs.